edakturk14/speed-run-ethereum/README.md

  - Solidity learning: we're using the openzeplin SafeMath libary, checkout the docs [here](https://docs.openzeppelin.com/contracts/2.x/api/math)
  - Recap on solidity require statements
  - Recap on solidity events
- - Deploying the smart contract, makes sure you understand what you are deploying especailly because if you add a lot of liquidity for initializing the DEX you will likly run into issues unless you have lots of testnet money or any network tokens on your account.
+ - Deploying the smart contract!
+Makes sure you understand what you are deploying especailly because if you add a lot of liquidity for initializing the DEX you will likly run into issues unless you have lots of testnet money or any network tokens on your account.
+May need to dig into the network configuartions to make some changes depending on the network you choose (i needed to adjust the gas fee)

 ![dex image](./images/dex_image3.png)